 Alumni Weekend 2024 saw 1,300 alumni return to campus.

-The celebratory year culminated in a spectacular Alumni Weekend that welcomed more than 1,300 alumni back to New Haven for a reunion with former classmates, thought-provoking panel discussions, and the chance to commemorate the bicentennial with the broader Yale Law School community.
+The celebratory year culminated in a spectacular Alumni Weekend14 that welcomed more than 1,300 alumni back to New Haven for a reunion with former classmates, thought-provoking panel discussions, and the chance to commemorate the bicentennial with the broader Yale Law School community.

-Highlights from the weekend included a “Women on the Bench: A Judicial Legacy” panel featuring Justice Sonia Sotomayor ’79, California Supreme Court Justice Leondra Kruger ’01, Judge Pamela Harris ’90, and Judge Dabney Friedrich ’92; a conversation between former Secretary of State Hillary Rodham Clinton ’73 and Gerken; and a “Conversation on Textualist Approaches of Constitutional Interpretation” with Sterling Professor of Law and Political Science Akhil Reed Amar ’84 and former Acting Solicitor General of the United States Neal Katyal ’95 moderated by comedian John Mulaney, whose parents, Charles Mulaney ’74 and Ellen Mulaney ’74, were celebrating their 50th Reunion.
+Highlights from the weekend15 included a “Women on the Bench: A Judicial Legacy” panel featuring Justice Sonia Sotomayor ’79, California Supreme Court Justice Leondra Kruger ’01, Judge Pamela Harris ’90, and Judge Dabney Friedrich ’92; a conversation between former Secretary of State Hillary Rodham Clinton ’73 and Gerken; and a “Conversation on Textualist Approaches of Constitutional Interpretation” with Sterling Professor of Law and Political Science Akhil Reed Amar ’84 and former Acting Solicitor General of the United States Neal Katyal ’95 moderated by comedian John Mulaney, whose parents, Charles Mulaney ’74 and Ellen Mulaney ’74, were celebrating their 50th Reunion.

 “Throughout our storied history, we have always led the charge in legal education,” said Gerken in a message to the community.
 “We continue to show the way forward by opening the doors to legal education, bridging the gap between practice and theory, and fostering new ideas with the power to change the world.”